Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 I know that I’m nourished most by the kind of writing that gives me the sense that the author is caught up in discovery.
 I find illumination in movies that suggest to me that the filmmakers are inspired and making discoveries.
 I’m captivated by music that doesn’t feel too controlled, too produced, too automated.
 I want a sense of risk, of stakes.
 Of human nature.
 I want to feel the questions, experience and keep the faith.

-If you have a pen and something to take notes on, take a moment and think about this: What’s a song that brought you to the edge of what you know and gave you a new insight, a new idea?
-Maybe it’s an Over the Rhine song, or one by Joe Henry or Allison Russell, Joy Clark or Anna Tivel, Jeffrey Martin or John Paul White, or anyone else who has played here at the Nowhere Else Festival.
+If you have a pen and something to take notes on, take a moment and think about this: What’s a song that gives you a sense that we are a part of something bigger than ourselves, more glorious than what our senses can perceive?
+What’s a song that brings you to the edge of what you know and gives you a new insight, a new idea?
+Maybe it’s an Over the Rhine song, or one by Joe Henry or Allison Russell, Joy Clark or Anna Tivel, Jeffrey Martin or John Paul White, Patty Griffin or Amy Helm, or anyone else who has played here at the Nowhere Else Festival.
 Write it down.
-And then reach out beyond music: What’s a novel, a film, a painting, a dance — a work of art that revealed something to you about the world, about yourself, that expanded your horizons, enriched your experience?
+And then reach out beyond music: What’s a novel, a film, a painting, a dance — a work of art that reveals something to you about the world, about yourself, that expands your horizons, enriches your experience?

 This weekend, we will share an experience of deep waters.
-And if we share our impressions and discoveries with others, we may find that the distance between us can be crossed.
+And if we share our impressions and discoveries with one another, we may find that the distance between us can be crossed.
 Art can reveal, in the space between us, common ground.

-Part Two: My Journey to Over the Rhine
+Part Two: Signposts in a Strange Land — My Journey to Over the Rhine

 I radio heaven,